pavinane/expressJs_tutorial/READ.md

 # passport js

 - It can be used for (signin with google or facebook) like that way. passport take care mapping the user was logging in  with the session Id

+    SerializeUser : it is used to get the user through the post method sharing email/user and password
+    DeserializeUSer: get the userDetails through the Id ny the using of serializeuser

+# DataBase

+- first install  npm i mongoose